Gain-Scheduled PID Autotuning a VTOL UAV During Forward and Backward Transition

 The model is setup with the above settings to perform gain scheduled autotuning during both forward and backward transitions.

-Setup the model to run the autotuning mission
+Set up the model to run the autotuning mission.

 Run the model and open the data inspector to view the rotor tilt angle and observe the tilt angle being perturbed during the autotuning process.
-During the autotuning process the UAV will fly straight due to the front rotors tilting forwards and will come to a stop after back transition because the front rotors will be returned to their vertical position.
+During the autotuning process the UAV will fly straight due to the front rotors tilting forward and will come to a stop after back transition because the front rotors will be returned to their vertical position.

 % Run autotuning simulation